vincedprime/calibreli/README.md

 ## How to Use

 1. **Enter Your PTO Details**: Input the number of PTO days you have available
-2. **Set Your Planning Period**: Choose the start and end months for your planning
+2. **Set Your Planning Period**: Choose specific start and end dates for your planning period (perfect for fiscal years or custom periods)
 3. **Choose Your Vacation Style**: Select from Balanced Mix, Long Weekends, or Mini Breaks
-4. **Add Holidays** (Optional): Enter national holidays and company-specific off days
+4. **Add Holidays** (Optional): Use the interactive calendar to select national holidays and company-specific off days
 5. **Generate Your Plan**: Click "Generate PTO Plan" to see your optimized schedule

 ## Technology Stack